-Binoculars that cost less than 100 feature either a Bak-7 or a Bak-4 prism glass.
+Binoculars that cost less than 100 feature either a Bak-7 or a Bak 4 prisms glass.
 While Bak-7 glass is more common at this price point, there are some that feature the Bak-4 glass.
 Thus, the best binoculars under $100 have a Bak-4 glass.

-if you can afford more than 200 dollar but can not exceed above 300 price range then try these binoculars under 300 picks.
+if you can afford more than 200 dollars but can not exceed above 300 price range then try these binoculars under 300 picks.

-The awesome thing about the Gosky 10X42 is that it features the roof prism design.
-It is rare for find a roof prism binocular costing less than 100 dollars especially one with a 10x magnification.
+The awesome thing about the Gosky 10X42 is that it features a roof prism design.
+It is rare to find a roof prism binocular costing less than 100 dollars especially one with a 10x magnification.

 - It is compact and lightweight making it easy to carry

-- Comes with fully multicoated optics for bright clear images
+- Comes with multi-coated optics for bright clear images

 - It features a rubberized exterior that protects it from harsh weather